-The main component of non-operating income for the second quarter was interest on an income tax refund and interest received.
-The main components of non-operating expenses for the quarter were losses on investment under the equity method.
+The main components of non-operating income for the third quarter were foreign exchange gains and interest received.
+The main components of non-operating expenses for the quarter were losses on disposal of fixed assets and interest expenses for borrowing.